OSGConnect/connectbook/start/software/container-how-to.md

 	$ docker push namespace/repository_name

-From here, if you're planning to use this container in OSG, return to our [Containers in OSG Guide]() to learn how to upload your container to the OSG's container repository.
+From here, if you're planning to use this container in OSG, return to our [Containers in OSG Guide][osg-containers] to learn how to upload your container to the OSG's container repository.

 ## Special Cases